SimKarras/Amend-Representation-Module/README.md

   Torch 1.7.1, APEX 0.1, and torchvision 0.8.2.
 - Data Preparation

-  Download basic emotions dataset of [RAF-DB](http://www.whdeng.cn/RAF/model1.html#dataset), and make sure it have a structure like following:
+  Download [RAF-DB](http://www.whdeng.cn/RAF/model1.html#dataset) dataset, and make sure it have a structure like following:

 ```
 - datasets/raf-basic/